pal-16/stardapp/README.md

 - Store by-default-encrypted content on IPFS(so zero dependency on centralized system and protection of their data)
 - Token-gate their content; so only that fan who possesses a certain NFT (call this 'Long-NFT') can access the content forever.
-- Optionally, also have the feature of Quick-NFTs (Quick-NFTs are special NFTs that is designed as part of this project which provides its holder a temporary access to the creator's private content. **Quick-NFTs are made possible by Arseeding & we will focus on Quick-NFTs for this hackathon ❤️**)
+- Feature of Quick-NFTs (Quick-NFTs are special NFTs that is designed as part of this project which provides its holder a temporary access to the creator's private content. **Quick-NFTs are made possible by Arseeding & we will focus on Quick-NFTs for this hackathon ❤️**)
 - - -
 # Dappstar walkthrough
-The app is live at https://dappstar.vercel.app/.
+The app is live at https://dappstar.vercel.app/ and here is the [demo video][demo].
 Let's break down the walkthrough into 2 segments:
 - Creator's perspective
 - Fan's perspective